SBEMimage/SBEMimage/README.md

 <img src="https://github.com/SBEMimage/SBEMimage/blob/master/img/viewport_screenshot.png" width="600">

-## Getting started
+## Getting started / Support

-Please read the user guide: https://sbemimage.readthedocs.io/en/latest/.
+Please read the user guide: https://sbemimage.readthedocs.io.
 It currently contains installation instructions and a short introduction to the software (to be expanded).
-Questions about setting up SBEMimage on your setup?
-Contact benjamin.titze ÄT fmi.ch
-See also: https://groups.google.com/d/forum/sbemimage (a forum to be used for future announcements and discussions)
+For support and discussion, please use the [Image.sc forum](https://forum.image.sc/).

 ## Releases